Morgan Ketzner Leaves Little To The Imagination As She Sizzles In A Skimpy Bikini

 Morgan Ketzner tantalized her 600,000 Instagram followers with her Thursday afternoon post.
 The model wrote that she was “missing the ocean” as she shared a steamy bikini picture showcasing nearly every inch of her tanned skin and slim body.

-The 24-year-old struck a light-hearted pose in front of a beautiful backdrop that included bright blue waters behind a patch of white sand.
+The 24-year-old struck a lighthearted pose in front of a beautiful backdrop that included bright blue water behind a patch of white sand.
 A picture-perfect blue sky added even more beauty to the already stunning background.

-The influencer stunned in a skimpy bikini from Luli Fama swimwear, who she tagged in both the post as well as the caption of her update.
+The influencer stunned in a skimpy bikini from Luli Fama swimwear, who she tagged in both the post and the caption of her update.
 The colorful ensemble featured multiple different prints on the material, including seashells and flowers.
 The bottoms of the suit were held together with thin strings that were tied on the side of Morgan’s curvy hips.
 She pulled the waistband above her hipbones, accentuating her sexy figure.
 The top of the bikini had tiny cups that just barely covered the surface of her breasts.
 The cups were held together with a large gold ring in the center of the garment as well as two thin straps that were tied together at the back of her neck.

 Morgan appeared to have taken a swim prior to the sizzling picture being taken, as her dark brown hair was wet while being held together in a messy bun high on her head.